 The Healing Intelligence of Essential Oils: Myrrh can help relieve gum inflammation and is useful in a mouthwash or mouth rinse.

-The Complete Book of Essential Oils and Aromatherapy: Myrrh may help relieve coughs, excess mucous, and bronchial congestion.
+The Complete Book of Essential Oils and Aromatherapy: Myrrh essential oil uses include helping relieve coughs, excess mucous, and bronchial congestion.
 For the skin, use the oil for wounds, sores, ulcerations, eczema, skin infection, ringworm, scabies, and insect bites.
 Other uses include gum disease, mouth ulcers, and nail fungus.

-The Encyclopedia of Essential Oils (updated edition): In skin and body care, use myrrh for athlete's foot, chapped and cracked skin, eczema, mature complexions and wrinkles, ringworm, and wounds.
-The essential oil may help relieve arthritis pain, gum infections, gingivitis, mouth ulcers, sore throat, voice loss, mucous, coughs, colds, indigestion, flatulence, and appetite loss.
+The Encyclopedia of Essential Oils (updated edition): In skin and body care, uses of myrrh essential oil include athlete's foot, chapped and cracked skin, eczema, mature complexions and wrinkles, ringworm, and wounds.
+The essential oil may help relieve arthritis pain, gingivitis, mouth ulcers, sore throat, voice loss, mucous, coughs, colds, indigestion, flatulence, and appetite loss.